To a mentor

 by Jovan Villareal

 This morning, I woke up to some terrible news.
-My benefactor and mentor who hugely shaped my view on life, work, and many other things, has passed away.
+My benefactor and mentor, the man who hugely shaped my view on life, work, and many other things, had passed away.

 I’ve never met someone as equally impressive, smart and grounded as him.